 Resident should put the phone down on these callers and no money/ vouchers should ever be handed over as these are scam calls.

-- Recognise the signs - genuine organisations like banks and HMRC will never contact you out of the blue to ask for your PIN, password or bank details.
+Genuine organisations like banks and HMRC will never contact you out of the blue to ask for your PIN, password or bank details.

-- Stay safe - don’t give out private information, reply to text messages, download attachments or click on links in emails you weren’t expecting.
+Don’t give out private information, reply to text messages, download attachments or click on links in emails you weren’t expecting.

-- If you think you have received an HMRC related phishing/bogus email or text message, you can check it against the examples shown in this guide
+If you think you have received an HMRC related phishing/bogus email or text message, you can check it against the examples shown in this guide:

 - HMRC will call people about outstanding tax bills, and sometimes use automated messages, however this would include a taxpayer reference number.
 If uncertain of the caller we would advise customers to hang up and call HMRC directly to check – customers can confirm our call centre numbers on GOV.UK.
 For tax credits we do not include customer details in any voicemail messages.

 - HMRC Debt management teams do contact members of the public by phone about paying outstanding debts.